Cute Links to Send Your Boyfriend at 2 AM

 It depends on his sleep habits.
 If he keeps his phone on silent at night, send it at 2 AM and he'll find it when he wakes up.
 If his notifications might wake him, schedule it for early morning instead.
 Live Bold and Bloom recommends the "I know you're asleep but..." approach, which works perfectly with a surprise link.
 The surprise element works either way.

 Keep it short and specific.
 Reference an inside joke, a recent memory, or something you appreciate about him.
 "Remember when we got lost finding that restaurant?
 I'd get lost with you anywhere" beats a generic "I love you so much baby" every time.
+If you're not sure what to say, our guide on how to confess your feelings online has templates you can adapt.

 You don't need a special occasion to make your boyfriend's night.
 A cute link at 2 AM, built in ten minutes with a photo you both love and a message that sounds like you, does more than a hundred heart emojis in a text.